flyntwp/flynt-docs/tutorial/first-component/next-steps.md

 # 5. Next Steps

+TODO: Add download zip link for the finished tutorial module.

 Congratulations on building your first component!
 In this "Getting Started" series we have walked through the key steps in making a reusable component.

 <div class="alert">